WhiteTitanX/CS398D_Final_Project/README.md

 Once we attempted to link to firebase, and a consistent theming, the tabs turned out to be a bad design.

-We took what we learned and developed he Nav version, that used React Native's navigation package.
+We took what we learned and developed the Nav version, that used React Native's navigation package.
 This allowed us to make multiple page paths for both logged in, and logged out.